GUITAR BRANDING MARKET STUDY

-Take, for example, the following advertising for the Brain Setzer line of Gretsch guitars:
+Take, for example, the following advertising for the Brian Setzer line of Gretsch guitars:

-We could bore you with ad after ad for acoustic, electric, classical and 12-string guitar, but we would continually be discouraged by the outcome.
-Few in the guitar market have clearly defined who the guitarists are when they use those guitars.
+We could bore you with ad after ad for acoustic, electric, classical, and 12-string guitar’s, only to be continually discouraged by the outcome.

 To steal market share, guitar branding must focus on what resonates most with buyers.

 Winning in the guitar market shouldn’t be hard.

 Right now, everyone is selling a portion of what they should, but foolishly, hardly anyone is doing what’s right: selling to the emotional triggers of the musician.

 What they want is to rendezvous with a beautiful sounding six-string.

 This ad works because it focuses on the experience that the guitarist is going to have with a Manzer guitar.